Your first glimpse of the college experience

 Through our High School Summer Academy program, students enroll in one 3-unit course for credit taught by a distinguished WashU professor.
 In addition to the traditional classroom experience, students will participate in a series of research-focused sessions and off-campus field trips leading to the development of an original research project.
 This program is open to current freshmen, sophomores, and juniors.

 The Sam Fox School of Design and Visual Arts offers two pre-college programs, the Architecture Discovery Program and the Portfolio Plus Program.

 For complete information, eligibility requirements, and applications, visit the Sam Fox School Pre-College Programs website.

 Experience college life while studying art this summer through Portfolio Plus.
-Recommended for rising juniors and seniors in high school, this three-week program features drawing courses in the mornings and electives in the afternoons.
-Studio work is rounded out by organized trips to museums, visits to artists’ and designers’ studios, and portfolio development workshops.
+This three-week program for rising juniors and seniors in high school, this three-week program features drawing courses and electives in communication design, fashion design, or studio art.
+Studio work is rounded out by organized trips to museums and visits to artists’ and designers’ studios.
 Upon successful completion, participants will earn three college credits and may receive letters of recommendation for college admission.

 For complete information, eligibility requirements, and applications, visit Olin’s CampusGroups website.

 Join other young women for a week of engaged discovery at Olin Business School.
 BOLD@Olin is WashU’s summer program for rising junior and senior high school women interested in business.
 During the week-long program students will be immersed in life-changing opportunities for personal growth.
 Students will gain mentorship from Olin Business School faculty; build professional relationships with accomplished female leaders; and uncover their leadership potential.
 For more information and the application, visit Olin’s CampusGroups website.